InternetFreedomFoundation/archive/content/post/an-acknowledgment-of-harm-of-internet-shutdowns-by-the-dot-keepusonline-letthenetwork-keepiton.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["internet shutdowns", "keep us online"] date = 2018-12-18T06:11:58Z description = ""
+categories = ['internet shutdowns', 'keep us online'] date = 2018-12-18T06:11:58Z description = ''
 draft = false
-slug = "an-acknowledgment-of-harm-of-internet-shutdowns-by-the-dot-keepusonline-letthenetwork-keepiton"
+slug = 'an-acknowledgment-of-harm-of-internet-shutdowns-by-the-dot-keepusonline-letthenetwork-keepiton'
-summary = "We request the Department of Telecom to extend public victories on net neutrality and internet shutdowns. " tags = ["internet shutdowns", "keep us online"] title = "We urge DOT to be a defender of digital rights. #KeepUsOnline #LetTheNetWork #KeepItOn #SaveTheInternet"
+summary = 'We request the Department of Telecom to extend public victories on net neutrality and internet shutdowns. ' tags = ['internet shutdowns', 'keep us online'] title = 'We urge DOT to be a defender of digital rights. #KeepUsOnline #LetTheNetWork #KeepItOn #SaveTheInternet'

 +++